by Paul Gestl

 Before being freed from a pod, your character unfreezes for a brief time and witnesses not only their spouse getting shot but also their son being kidnapped by an unknown group.

 As a parent with a dead wife and lost son, it becomes your goal to brave the wasteland of the Commonwealth to find your son, Shaun.
+You also reunite with Codsworth to discover very few survivors remain.

 Along the way, you can join in on the adventures of multiple factions of other survivors.
 Your character’s adaptability to this new world trains them to become the ultimate combatant.
 Ready?
 Aim…Fire!